-If mutual tariffs are enforced, NI would have to rely on a higher level of imports from mainland UK to replace supplies previously obtained from the RoI (Figure 11).
+NI would need to rely on a higher level of imports from mainland UK to replace supplies previously obtained from the RoI if mutual tariffs are enforced.

 While both sectors potentially face considerable challenges following Brexit, this study suggests that the milling wheat industry will be affected more than the malting barley industry, due to the current trade situations.
-There are also more post-Brexit opportunities for the malting barley than milling wheat, based on the findings of this study (Figure 12).
+There are also more post-Brexit opportunities for the malting barley than milling wheat, based on the findings of this study.

-Figure 12 Key opportunities for malting barley
+Key opportunities for malting barley